 When it comes to losing to the dealer, you can lose your wager if the following two things happen:

 - Your hand total is higher than 21 (you bust);

-- The dealer’s total is higher than yours, while both of you are under 21.
+- The dealer’s total is higher than yours, while both are under 21.

-It is important to note here that your wager is a losing one when your total is higher than 21 even if the dealer “busts” (also goes over 21).
-Players always play their cards first and this is how the casino has the edge over Blackjack players.
+It is important to note that your wager is losing when your total is higher than 21, even if the dealer “busts” (also goes over 21).
+This is because players always play their cards first, and this is how the casino has the edge over Blackjack players.

 Blackjack Hand Totals

-Let’s now go to the all important issue of how we calculate Blackjack hand totals.
+Let’s now get to the all-important issue of calculating Blackjack hand totals.
 There are three things which you should know here:

 - Cards from 2 to 10 are counted at their face value.
 This means that if you have a 4, that counts as 4.
 Similarly, if you have 8, that counts as 8;